Karunashree24/DEMAND-FORECASTING-OF-A-FOOD-STORE-ANALYSIS-AN-INDIA-MEAL-DELIVERY-COMPANY/README.md

 # DEMAND-FORECASTING-OF-A-FOOD-STORE-ANALYSIS-AN-INDIA-MEAL-DELIVERY-COMPANY
-This is a research dissertation for the partial fulfillment for the degree of MSc Artificial Intelligence and Business Analytics
+This is a research dissertation for the partial fulfillment for the degree of MSc Artificial Intelligence and Business Analytics.

 The food and beverage industry are one of the most important sectors in any country's economy.
 Predicting food demand is a daunting task.
 Especially when online and in-store orders generate a wealth of data that needs to be efficiently stored, analysed, understood,